Your COMLEX Level 3 Study Plan

 Most residency programs do not give dedicated study blocks for Level 3.
 This, unfortunately, means that studying must work around your residency schedule.
 It’s best to break up the number of total questions in COMBANK and do 1/3 of them in the 4-8 weeks before the exam and the other 2/3 in the 4 weeks just prior to the exam.
 You will see then that you have a certain amount to do per day.
 I would often get them done during any downtime I had (lunch breaks in clinic, afternoons on wards, after work).
 As you get closer to the exam and with more questions to do per day, you’ll find that you will need more dedicated time to get questions done.
 Know that this is short-lived!

-What materials do I need for Level 3?
+What Study Materials Do I need for Level 3?

 Having gone through Level 1 and Level 2, you will find you will need less and less additional supplementary materials for each exam.
 Level 3 follows this trend.
 Most people (including myself) only use 2 resources: COMBANK and the Savarese OMT review.
 Complete all of the questions in COMBANK and read all of the Savarese OMT review.